pozsarzs/modshell/README.md

 **Releases**

 _v0.1-alpha3:_
-The next release _will be_ with the following changes:
+The next release with the following changes:
 New source code directory structure, bug fixes, 8 new commands in system category (total: 102), GUI (FreeBSD, Linux and Windows), script syntax highlighting file for MCEdit and Nano and windows size and position saving and restoring.

 _v0.1-alpha2:_